IIIF/cookbook-recipes/recipe/0022-linking-with-a-hotspot/index.md

 ## Example

-In this Manifest, we use a photograph of Göttingen from the 2019 IIIF annual conference, where the annotation is tagging the fountain.
+In this Manifest, we use a photograph of Göttingen from the 2019 IIIF annual conference, where the annotation tags the fountain.
 In the same Manifest there is a Canvas with a picture of a close-up of the fountain.
 We link the Annotation of the fountain to the Canvas containing its close-up by adding a second body to the Annotation.
-The body contains a Specific Resource that has the `id` of the Canvas containing the close-up of the fountain as `source` and the `id` of the Manifest in the `partOf` property.
+The body contains a Specific Resource with the `id` of the Canvas containing the close-up of the fountain as `source` and the `id` of the Manifest in the `partOf` property.

 {% include manifest_links.html viewers="" manifest="manifest.json" %}